 A suitcase, perhaps, of unhappy souls

 To be stored in some future eventual attic

 Or dumped in a museum as showpiece of luck.

 – Lotte Kramer

-There were eight ‘trips of mercy’ in total.
-They began in November 1937 as the first rescue effort to be aimed at children.
+The Kindertransport began in December 1938 as the first rescue effort to be aimed at children.
 It wasn’t until after 1945 and the horrors of the concentration camps were discovered that those who saved the children realized they had saved those children’s lives.

 Yet many countries refused these children, including the United States.
 It was much later that the USA accepted Jewish refugees from Europe.
 A consequence of its isolationist policies, fear, and desire to stay out of European wars kept the US from aiding in one of the greatest humanitarian crises the world has ever seen.

 Has anything changed?
 There are so many horrible and tragic situations in the world today, and children bear the brunt and burden of them.
 Will Kindertransports happen again?
 They are already happening, but still countries refuse these children.

 In the Internet age, we have more power than ever to help our fellow humans.
 Yet fear dominates public sentiment and policy decisions.
 We forget what time has not—that by opening our borders and hearts, we can stop the spread of hate.
 We can save innocent lives and change the future.